akando42/next-map/public/content/posts/08-02/index.md

 This daily, continuous upright posture with water floating support provides a perfect environment for pre-human primates to gradually adapt their spine structure to stand up on their two legs.
 The modern evidence of this is the Probosci's monkey of Southeast Asia who lives near water and often walks upright on two legs.

 Another adaptation we see in modern human through this semi-aquatic phase is hairlessness.
-Among many thousands of mammal species, only a few like dophins, seals, whale, elephants hippos, rhinos, etc and human have naked skin and they are either living underwater or has an aquatic ancestor [^fn1].
+Among many thousands of mammal species, only a few like dophins, seals, whale, elephants hippos, rhinos, etc and human have naked skin and they are either living underwater or has an aquatic ancestor.
 So it should be by no coincident that we will discover fossil evidence of our aquatic ancestor in Southeast Asia in the near future.

 Other aquatic adaptions in modern human being are sweating, crying, holding breath, born fat and ability to swim at birth, respiratory valves, descended larynx, paranasal sinuses, brain motor-function control in the cerebral cortex.
 We also recently discovered that sealions also have human-like "Vernix Caseosa", the white waxy coating found on newborn human skin is thought to be a uniquely human substance.

 Maybe one of our mysterious ancestor, the Denisova, adaption to their extreme enviroment is the first one walking up right on their two legs.
 Recently, researchers have unvealed that they found higher frequency of the Denisovan originate gene FAM178B in DNA of the Baju, a modern amphibious aquatic tribe.